NeelakandanV/Day-38/README.md

 NOSQL Database - Mongodb </br>
-A basic database design for course academy
+A basic database design for an Education company